 The project began as an idea from the Archbishop of Canterbury, Justin Welby, and the Archbishop of York, John Sentamu.

 In 2016, 100,000 Christians pledged to pray through the project.
-By 2017, every diocese in the Church of England was involved, and beyond.
+By 2017, every diocese in the Church of England, and beyond, was involved.
 The number of participants grew to more than half a million in more than 85 countries, from the Netherlands to Malaysia, from Cuba to Ghana.

 This year, the project is expected to make a huge, positive impact on people across the world, inspiring connections and personal growth.